WAASP score (All-Wales Adult Nutritional Risk Assessment / Screening Tool)

 Consider fluid retention when assessing weight history.

-Includes NBM duration, GI tolerance, and chewing/swallowing issues.
+Includes NBM duration, gastrointestinal tolerance, and chewing or swallowing issues.

-If condition not listed, choose a similar severity category.
+Where a condition is not listed, select the nearest severity category.

 WAASP is the All-Wales Adult Nutritional Risk Assessment (nutritional risk screening tool) used in adult inpatient settings in NHS Wales to help staff identify patients who may be at risk of malnutrition and trigger appropriate actions (care plans, monitoring, and referral).